OSINT619/DorkSearchTool/README.md

 Delete "Google Hacking Cheat Sheet pdf" and hit enter.
 Congrats, you've just gotten your first google dorking results.

-✅ Have fun and don't forget to always delete the quoted text in the google search field and then hit enter to receive your results.
+✅ IMPORTANT: Have fun and don't forget to always delete the quoted text in the google search field and then hit enter to receive your results.